Changes through digitalization are possible

 Digitization as an indicator of corporate culture

-The pandemic has made deficits in digitalisation more than clear and also forced doubters to act.
-Those who relied on presence and control and refused the employees' desire for a home office or digital working were punished.
+The pandemic has made deficits in digitization abundantly clear and also forced doubters to take action.
+Those who relied on presence and control and refused employees' desire for home offices or digital working were punished.
 Employee satisfaction and appreciation increase productivity.
 This is not new knowledge.
-However, the coercive experiment has shown that presence and performance need not be directly related.
-As a result, so-called hybrid workplaces have already established themselves to such an extent that it is hard to imagine the working world without them.
+However, the forced experiment has shown that presence and performance do not have to be directly related.
+As a result, so-called hybrid workplaces have already established themselves to the extent that it is hard to imagine the working world without them.
 What's more, the complete rethink is being followed by new structures.

 Organize home office and/or mobile work legally and efficiently

 The legal requirements are not insignificant.
 In particular, the home office is no different from the classic office workplace in terms of occupational health and safety standards.
 Although mobile working is less cost-intensive in comparison, it harbours risks in terms of data protection breaches or the security of company and business secrets.
 In other words, digitization is not a topic that can be pursued on the side.
 On the contrary, far more advanced companies are taking this development into account by creating new roles.
 In the English-speaking world, job titles such as "Head of Remote Work" or "Head of Hybrid Work" have already emerged.
 These are new management positions designed to develop and coordinate all relevant areas.
 At the same time, the growing expertise on the employer side has an impact on the range of tasks for employees.